-PARENTS: Please complete the in etc. The office staff at your child's s PARENTS: Please complete the information below with your child so that you can easily contact your child's school, teacher, principal, etc. The office staff at your child's school would be pleased to help you with this information.
+PARENTS: Please complete the information below with your child so that you can easily contact your child's school, teacher, principal, etc. The office staff at your child's school would be pleased to help you with this information.

-My Child's School: School Address:

-School Phone Number: Principal's Name:

-Teacher's Name:

-ACKNOWLEGMENT

-PARENTS: Please sign, clip of of any section in the Parent-Stu PARENTS: Please sign, clip off, and return this slip to your child's school.
+/ My Child's School: School Address: School Phone Number: Principal's Name: Taachar's Nama: ACKNOWLEGIMEN I PARENTS: Please sign, clip off, and return this slip to your child's school.
 Your signature does not necessarily indicate approval of any section in the Parent-Student Rights and Responsibilities Handbook, but merely indicates you have received the information.

-Signature of Parent or Guardian: Date:

-Name of Student (please print):
+Signature of Parent or Gui Name of Student (please print): UQIDETT BQQD School: HOVO

-School: Grade: